blinkfox/hexo-theme-matery/README.md

 | reprintPolicy       | cc_by              | Post reprint policy, value could be one of cc_by, cc_by_nd, cc_by_sa, cc_by_nc, cc_by_nc_nd, cc_by_nc_sa, cc0, noreprint and pay |

 > **Note**:
-> 1. post's featured piature will take remainder if not writing the `img` property,and chose the featured picture of theme to let all of post's picture **have their own characteristics**.
+> 1. post's featured picture will take remainder if not writing the `img` property, and choose the featured picture of theme to let all of post's picture **have their own characteristics**.
 > 2. The value of `date` should try to ensure that each article is unique, because `Gitalk` and `Gitment` recognize `id` in this topic are uniquely identified by the value of `date`.
 > 3. If you want to set the ability to read the verification password for the article, you should not only set the value of the password with SHA256 encryption in Front-matter, but also activate the configuration in the theme `_config.yml`.
 > 4. you can define reprint policy for a single article in the front-matter of the specific md file using this key: reprintPolicy